-Always choose multiple states (i.e., more than one state of a feature) if you are uncertain which state is the correct one to choose for a particular specimen.
+Choosing multiple states – Always choose multiple states (i.e., more than one state of a feature) if you are uncertain which state is the correct one to choose for a particular specimen.
 Lucid is designed to allow you to choose as many states as you require from any one feature.
 Within the program’s logic, these states will be connected by an “or” link.
-This will cause Lucid to search for all taxa with the any of the states you select.
-As a general rule, if you are unsure which of two or more states your specimen has, then choose them all: that way, you can be sure that your target taxon will remain in Entities Remaining.
+This will cause Lucid to search for all minerals with any of the states you select.
+As a general rule, if you are unsure which of two or more states your specimen has, then choose them all: that way, you can be sure that your target mineral will remain in Entities Remaining.

-- Find Best – In the Lucid Player, clicking the Best button will cause the Player to move to and open the best available feature.
-Next Best and Previous Best buttons on the toolbar allow navigation through the Features list, if you have difficulty in addressing the first feature nominated.
+1. Find Best – in the Lucid Player, clicking the Best button will cause the Player to move to and open the best available feature.
+Next Best and Previous Best buttons on the toolbar allow navigation through the Features list, if you have difficulty in addressing the feature nominated.
 If the list of entities in Entities Remaining changes after choosing a feature as suggested by Best, you should click the Best button again to recalculate the next best feature to address.

-- Sort Best – Sort Best will reorder the Features Available list so that features are sorted from best to worst.
+2. Sort Best – Sort Best will reorder the Features Available list so that features are sorted from best to worst, in terms of the likelihood of making a unique identification.
 After selecting Sort Best, scan the top of the list for features that you can answer most easily.

 - You have made an error in one or more states that you have selected.
 This is the most likely error for the situation in which no minerals remain.

-- The mineral may be undescribed, or a new mineral not previously seen in the region for which the key was developed.
+- The mineral may be undescribed, or a rare mineral not included in the key.
 Clearly, Lucid cannot identify the specimen because its features are not represented in the key’s data tables.

 - The key author may have made an error when constructing the key.
 This is unlikely, but it can happen.
 If, after carefully checking all the features and states and checking that the specimen you are attempting to identify would be expected to be included in the key, then a key construction error may be present.

-At this point, whether you have made a preliminary identification, or still cannot make a clear identification, check the other information provided in the key (such as notes, descriptions, or images) provided for the taxon you initially identified or for the remaining minerals.
+Checking the result – At this point, whether you have made a preliminary identification, or still cannot make a clear identification, check the other information provided in the key (such as notes, descriptions, and images) provided for the mineral you initially identified or for the remaining minerals.
 Getting a possible name for a mineral from a key is not the end of an identification.
-You may have made errors, or you may have a taxon that is not in the key.
+You may have made errors, or you may have a mineral that is not in the key.
 In these cases, the key may have provided you with the wrong name.
-The associated information will often give you a good indication of whether the answer you came to is correct.
+The associated information will often give you a good indication of whether the answer you came to is correct or not.